-Sexual Promiscuity and Math (NY Times) Posted on August 13th, 2007 by
+Sexual Promiscuity and Math (NY Times)

 I had originally been planning to blog about the ownership of copyrights for the Unix operating system.
 But maybe no one else cares about that.
 Everyone’s minds are on more important topics, like sex.
 So imagine my pleasure in seeing that sex and math have had a rare convergence in the pages of The New York Times, in Gina Kolata’s article entitled